antronerds/r2-tutorials/docs/Kaplan_Meier.md

 [**Figure    17: Cox regression for multiple datasets**](_static/images/KaplanMeier/Kaplan_hazardratio_selectsets.png)

-In Figure 18, the selected datasets show a significant low hazard ratios with a poor survival the NOTCH2 gene for the low gene expressed group in contrast to the hazard rations for where the group with the high MYCN expression show a poor prognosis.
+In Figure 18, the selected datasets show a significant low hazard ratios with a poor survival for the NOTCH2 gene in the low gene expressed group in contrast to the hazard rations where the group with the high MYCN expression shows a poor prognosis.
 (Figure 19.)

 ![](_static/images/KaplanMeier/Kaplan_hazardratio_notchdatasets.png "Figure 18: Hazard ratios with a list of genes ")